top of page

 Florida law recognizes three ways to establish legal paternity:

 A form signed at the hospital at birth or later through the Florida Bureau of Vital Statistics.
-After 60 days, this acknowledgment becomes a legal determination of paternity unless it is rescinded for fraud or mistake. -
+After 60 days, this acknowledgment becomes a legal determination of paternity.

 Either parent may file a petition in circuit court.
 The court may order genetic testing and then enter a final judgment establishing paternity.